uikit/uikit-site/docs/pages/grid.md

 ## Divider modifier

 Add the `.uk-grid-divider` class to separate grid cells with lines.
-This class can be combined with the gutter modifiers.
+This class can be combined with the gap modifiers.
 As soon as the grid stacks, the divider lines will become horizontal.

 ```html
 <div class="uk-grid-divider" uk-grid>...</div>